IvonaTau/Python-wrapper-for-YOLO/README.md

 ## Copy python_wrapper.py from this repository to your darknet directory

+Put all your test files to darknet/data directory and run the script.

 ```python
 python python_wrapper.py
 ```

-## Putl all your test images to darknet/data directory.